idaholab/moose/modules/solid_mechanics/doc/content/syntax/NEML2/index.md

 The configuration of model is controlled by parameters such as [!param](/NEML2/model), [!param](/NEML2/verbose), [!param](/NEML2/device), etc., each of which is explained in the syntax documentation at the bottom of the page.

 The other 5 groups of parameters are all related to data transfer between MOOSE and NEML2.
-The 2nd and the 3rd groups of parameters correspond to the transfer of data **from MOOSE to NEML2**.
-The 4th, 5th and the 6th groups of parameters correspond to the transfer of data **from NEML2 to MOOSE**.
+The 2nd and the 3rd groups of parameters correspond to the transfer of data +from MOOSE to NEML2+.
+The 4th, 5th and the 6th groups of parameters correspond to the transfer of data +from NEML2 to MOOSE+.

 Each group has three parameters in the following form: